 Mellody earned her AB from Princeton University’s Woodrow Wilson School of International Relations and Public Policy.
 In 2019, she was awarded the University’s highest honor, the Woodrow Wilson Award, presented annually to a Princeton graduate whose career embodies a commitment to national service.
 She has also received honorary doctorate degrees from Howard University, Johns Hopkins University, St. Mary’s College, and the University of Southern California.
 In 2015, Time Magazine named her one of the “100 Most Influential People” in the world.

-Robbie Robinson is a Managing Director of BDT & Company.
-Prior to joining BDT, Robbie spent nine years at Goldman Sachs in a variety of roles in New York and Chicago, including advisory, principal investing and real estate financing.
-In 2007, he transferred into a coverage role, with a focus on the closely held effort and transaction execution.
+Robbie Robinson is the Founder & CEO of Pendulum Holdings, LLC.
+Previously, Robbie was a Managing Director of BDT & Company and spent nine years at Goldman Sachs in a variety of roles in New York and Chicago, including advisory, principal investing and real estate financing.
 Robbie currently serves on the Board of Managers of The Wrigley Building.
 He is also a visiting trustee to the Board of Trustees of Morehouse College and is Vice Chairman of the Board of After School Matters.
 Robbie earned his BA in Political Science from Morehouse College.

 Nora Daley is a long-time supporter of Chicago arts, currently serving as the Vice Chair of the Terra Foundation of American Art.
 She also serves on the Board of Trustees of Steppenwolf Theatre Company and is a member of the Board and executive committee of After School Matters.
 Daley also serves on the advisory board of the Illinois Justice Project.
 She received a BA in Art History from Fairfield University, and she lives in Chicago with her husband and three children.